Requirements to Apply to Connections Program

-Connections Dual Admissions students excel in their academic and extracurricular pursuits and have demonstrated commitment to a career in medicine through various medically-related activities.
+Connections Program students excel in their academic and extracurricular pursuits and have demonstrated commitment to a career in medicine through various medically-related activities.
 Our application process is competitive; students must score a minimum 29 composite on the ACT or 1300 composite on the SAT (not including the writing portion) to be eligible to apply.
-When considering applicants, the Connections Dual Admissions Program considers a student’s highest ACT or SAT composite score and does not super-score multiple test administrations.
+When considering applicants, the Connections Program considers a student’s highest ACT or SAT composite score and does not super-score multiple test administrations.

-Students admitted to the Connections Dual Admissions Program receive an early assurance (i.e., reserved) seat in the UC College of Medicine 4 years after admission provided that they meet specific academic requirements as undergraduates:
+Students admitted to the Connections Program receive an early assurance (i.e., reserved) seat in the UC College of Medicine four years after admission provided that they meet specific academic requirements as undergraduates:

 2) Graduate from the University Honors Program.